 Do you ever wonder how airline pilots fly and handle your plane in an emergency situation?
-Wondering what is going on in the cockpit that keeps you safe and could even save your life in extreme situations?
+Are you wondering what is going on in the cockpit that keeps you safe and could even save your life in extreme situations?

 What is it really like to be an airline pilot?

 First off, being an airline pilot is largely all about flying with hours of boredom.
-And that’s all perfect!
-Hours of boredom means everything is routine, uneventful, and completely safe on board.
+And that’s the way it should be.

 Back to that typical day in the office (the cockpit)…